 The Kinosaki Onsen Heritage Museum, tucked away from the crowds on a small residential street, houses multiple exhibits celebrating Shiga Naoya’s legacy and ties to Kinosaki.

-Alongside exhibits pertaining to Kinosaki’s history as a town for the arts, displays and detailed explanations of local antiques and artifacts are also available for viewing, with English-language audio guides, located at the front desk, ready for use throughout the museum.
+Alongside exhibits pertaining to Kinosaki’s history as a town for the arts, displays and detailed explanations of local antiques and artifacts are also available for viewing.

 Celebrating Local Writers

 A small book store on the first floor sells multiple works written by local Kinosaki authors.
 In addition to guidebooks, picture books, and other written works, a small selection of other souvenirs such as buttons and local coffee are also available for purchase.

 Information listed below was last updated 01/2024 and is subject to change.Contact the business directly for updated information.
 Note, most businesses can only speak Japanese.

 - Kinosaki Onsen Heritage Museum

 High school and junior high school students: 300 yen

 Sorry, but only Japanese is spoken.English audio guides available at the front desk.